dimkar121/DynaHash/README.md

 # DynaHash

-This is the accompanying artifact for the manuscript "DynaHash: An Efficient Blocking Structure for Streaming Record Linkage" co-authored by D. Karapiperis (IHU), C. Tjortjis (IHU), and V.S.
-Verykios (HOU).
+This is the accompanying artifact for the manuscript "DynaHash: An Efficient Blocking Structure for Streaming Record Linkage".
 ## Abstract
 Record linkage holds a crucial position in data management and analysis by identifying and merging records from disparate data sets that pertain to the same real-world entity.
 As data volumes grow, the intricacies of record linkage amplify, presenting challenges, such as potential redundancies and computational complexities.
 This paper introduces DynaHash, a novel randomized record linkage mechanism that utilizes (a) the MinHash technique to generate compact representations of blocking keys and (b) Hamming Locality-Sensitive Hashing to construct the blocking structure from these vectors.
 By employing these methods, DynaHash offers theoretical guarantees of accuracy and achieves sublinear runtime complexities, with appropriate parameter tuning.
 It comprises two key components: a persistent storage system for permanently storing the blocking structure to ensure complete results, and an in-memory component for generating very fast partial results by summarizing the persisted blocking structure.
 Our experimental evaluation against three state-of-the-art methods on six real-world data sets demonstrate DynaHash's exceptional recall rates and query times, which are at least 2x faster than its competitors and do not depend on the size of the underlying data sets.